XMOJ-Script-dev/docs/README.md

-If you think the docs have any peoblems, please open an issue in [here](https://github.com/XMOJ-Script-dev/XMOJ-Script/Issues)
+If you think the docs have any problems, please open an issue in [here](https://github.com/XMOJ-Script-dev/XMOJ-Script/Issues)